Active Learning Through a Covering Lens: Implementation Details

-\myparagraph{CIFAR10, CIFAR100, TinyImageNet} We trained SimCLR using the code provided by \citet{van2020scan} for CIFAR-10, CIFAR-100 and TinyImageNet.
-Specifically, we used ResNet18 \citep{he2016deep} with an MLP projection layer to a $128$ vector, trained for 500 epochs.
-All the training hyper-parameters were identical to those used by SCAN.
+\myparagraph{Representation Learning: CIFAR10, CIFAR100, TinyImageNet.} To extract semantically meaningful features, we trained SimCLR using the code provided by \citet{van2020scan} for CIFAR-10, CIFAR-100 and TinyImageNet.
+Specifically, we used ResNet-18 \citep{he2016deep} with an MLP projection layer to a $128$-dim vector, trained for 500 epochs.
+All the training hyper-parameters were identical to those used by SCAN (all details can be found in \citet{van2020scan}).
 After training, we used the $512$ dimensional penultimate layer as the representation space.
-As in SCAN, we used an SGD optimizer with 0.9 momentum, and initial learning rate of 0.4 with a cosine scheduler.
-The batch size was 512 and weight decay of 0.0001.
-The augmentations were random resized crops, random horizontal flips, color jittering, and random grayscaling.
-We refer to \citet{van2020scan} for additional details.
-We used the L2 normalized penultimate layer as embedding.

-\myparagraph{ImageNet} We extracted embedding from the official (ViT-S/16) DINO weights pre-trained on ImageNet.
-We used the L2 normalized penultimate layer as embedding.
+\myparagraph{Representation Learning: ImageNet.} We extracted features from the official (ViT-S/16) DINO weights pre-trained on ImageNet.
+We used the L2 normalized penultimate layer for the embedding.
+All the exact hyper-parameters can be found at \citet{caron2021emerging}.